The Grief after a Wrongful Death

 It can also provide relief from expenses, including funeral and burial costs.

-At Flickinger Sutterfield & Boulton, we will always fight for the maximum compensation possible in your case.
+At Flickinger Boulton Robson Weeks, we will always fight for the maximum compensation possible in your case.
 However, we also strive to personalize our methods to your preferences.